“I dream of wayward gulls and all landless lovers, rare moments of winter sun, peace, privacy, for everyone.” [William F. Claire]

 My former manager once told me she thought of me as Jiminy Cricket, the conscience of our tech and business change project.

 I’ve always enjoyed making systems work for people, helping people avoid working more for the system.
-I was privileged to travel extensively in Eastern Europe, some in Asia and the US.

-As a teen I considered becoming a creative designer or a forensic scientist.
+As a teen I considered becoming a graphic designer or a forensic scientist.
 Aged six I wrote a chalk letter to the Queen which I posted secretly, stampless, asking her for world peace.
 In between then and now I didn’t do much about it.
 Now I better appreciate that if we want to see change, we need to make it happen.

 My blog title & header are inspired by L. Susan Stebbing.
-I’m inspired by others’ thoughts, random acts of kindness, learning, and the sea.
+I’m inspired by others’ thoughts, random acts of kindness, and the sea.

 Mostly constructive.
 Sometimes cross.
 Occasionally on target.
 “Thank you for your consideration.”